kalisio/kdk/docs/api/core/application.md

 Store.patch('myGlobal', { property: value }) // Set a specific group of properties
-Store.set('myGlobal.property', value) // Set a specific property path Store.get('myGlobal.property', defaultValue) // defaultValue is returned if path is not found Events.$on('myGlobal-changed', myCallback) // When updating a root object Events.$on('myGlobal-property-changed', myCallback) // When updating a specific property path
+Store.set('myGlobal.property', value) // Set a specific property path Store.get('myGlobal.property', defaultValue) // defaultValue is returned if path is not found Events.on('myGlobal-changed', myCallback) // When updating a root object Events.on('myGlobal-property-changed', myCallback) // When updating a specific property path
 ```

 ### Theme